 Ultimately, the text points toward the seed of the woman who would resist passivity and actively pursue God’s will, guard his bride against deception, and prevail over the serpent (Gen 3:15).
 But the text also has something to say to those whose manhood has been redeemed by this second Adam.
 As believers, we must heed the warnings embedded in this narrative as we pursue mature manhood in Christ.

-Four Pieces of Evidence that Point Toward
+Five Pieces of Evidence that Point Toward

 Adam’s Presence with Eve During the Temptation